-Patrick Kennedy, a fourth generation Sacramentan, was elected to represent District 2 on the Sacramento County Board of Supervisors in June, 2014.
+Sacramento County Supervisor Patrick Kennedy, a fourth generation Sacramentan, was elected to represent District 2 on the Sacramento County Board of Supervisors in June, 2014.
 As a member of the Board of Supervisors, Patrick serves on over thirty boards and commissions, including:

-Patrick served on the Sacramento City Planning Commission from 1993 to 2004.
-He has also served on the Sacramento Housing and Redevelopment Agency’s Oak Park Project Area Committee, the McClellan AFB Reuse Planning Team, and the South Sacramento RT Alternatives Citizens’ Advisory Board, and a variety of school committees.
+Previously, Patrick served on the Sacramento City Planning Commission from 1993 to 2004, the Sacramento Housing and Redevelopment Agency’s Oak Park Project Area Committee, the McClellan AFB Reuse Planning Team, the South Sacramento RT Alternatives Citizens’ Advisory Board, and a variety of school committees.

-Patrick’s long record of community service includes serving as President of the Oak Park Neighborhood Improvement Association, founding president of the Hollywood Park Neighborhood Association, and a Board Member of Sacramento Self Help Housing, The Health Project, the Sacramento History Foundation, and the Historic California Governor’s Mansion Foundation.
+Patrick’s long record of community service includes serving as President of the Oak Park Neighborhood Association, Founding President of the Hollywood Park Neighborhood Association, and a Board Member of Sacramento Self Help Housing, The Health Project, the Sacramento History Foundation, and the Historic California Governor’s Mansion Foundation.

 As Associate Director for Statewide Initiatives for the President of the University of California and the Digital California Project from 2001 to 2004, Patrick advocated for improved technology access for California’s K-12 students, bridging the “digital divide” to serve those children with the greatest needs.

 From 1991 to 2001, Patrick worked for the Sacramento Municipal Utility District (SMUD), where he managed a statewide effort to commercialize and promote battery powered, zero emission vehicles and develop a statewide charging infrastructure network.

 After receiving his degree from Sacramento State University, Patrick attended law school at night while raising a young family, graduating from Lincoln Law School of Sacramento.
 In 2017, Patrick was honored as Lincoln Law School’s Alumnus of the Year.